Written by Paul S. Anderson, NMD

 Dr. Anderson is also a medical author and speaks at continuing medical education courses and events.
 In addition to his work as a Research Professor, he extends his medical education mission to others through the Anderson Medical Group’s CE site, “ConsultDrA.com,” a web-based educational platform.

-Join Mitch Ghen, DO, PhD, for our June webinar, focused on the profit-boosting benefits of adding IV therapy services.
+Join Dr. Paul Anderson for our November webinar, focused on the why, what and how of IV therapy services.

 Did You Know That P2P Comes With IV Therapy Protocols?